Covid-19 Surveillance tutorial guide

 Outputs

 4.2.
-Select the assemble_refbased workflow to reveal the Submission configuration pane.
+In the assemble_refbased workflow card, click the blue configure button to reveal the Submission Configuration pane.

 ToA_assemble_refbased-configuration-pane_Screenshot.png